US beats host India 3-0 in Under-17 World Cup opener

 Durkin, who debuted for D.C.
 United in the 2016 U.S. Open Cup, doubled the lead in the 51st with a left-footed volley from just past the penalty spot that deflected in off a defender after India failed to clear Blaine Ferri’s corner kick.

-Carleton, who made his Major League Soccer debut for Atlanta United in May, rounded Moirangthem to score in the 84th.
+Carleton, who made his Major League Soccer debut for Atlanta United in May, rounded Moirangthem to score on a counter in the 84th after an Indian shot hit the crossbar and George Acosta collected the ball and made a through pass.

+”It was a little bit frustrating.
+I felt like I almost had a couple earlier in the game.”
+Carleton said. ”I feel like we were persistent, like we fought through it.”